wilr/silverstripe-facebookconnect/README.md

   * To setup Facebook connect your first need to download this and put it in your SilverStripe sites root folder.
   * You need to register your website / application at http://developers.facebook.com/setup
-  * Once you have registered your app then set the following in your mysite/_config.php file.
+  * Once you have registered your app set the following in your mysite/_config.php file.
 Replace the values with the ones you should get after registering your app

     ```php